 Take the high-speed train from Italy's fashion capital to the Eternal City.
 Find out about taking the train from Milan to Rome.

-The train trip between Milan and Rome used to take around 6 hours, a trip that can be made in around 3 hours now.
-With the drive time at roughly 7 hours, it's no contest—it's much more efficient to take the train.
+The train trip between Milan and Rome used to take about 6 hours, but today the trip can be made in 3 hours.
+With the drive time at roughly 7 hours, it is clearly more efficient to take the train.

 Frequent Trains from Milan to Rome

-The fastest AV trains, the Frecciarossa, make the 360-mile (579-km) journey in 2 hours 55 minutes, with stops in Bologna and Florence en route.
+The fastest AV trains, the Frecciarossa, make the 360-mile (579-km) journey in 2 hours and 55 minutes, with stops in Bologna and Florence.
 Ticket prices range from $57-69 on this route.

-Italo trains connect Milan and Rome at both their largest stations—Centrale and Termini—as well as two smaller stations.
-Italo trains travel from Milano Rogoredo to Roma Tiburtina, too.
-There are 1-2 trains per hour during most weekdays, and the trip takes from 2 hours 50 minutes to 3.5 hours.
+Italo trains connect Milan and Rome at both their largest stations, Centrale and Termini.
+They also connect the two cities at their smaller stations, Milano Rogoredo and Roma Tiburtina.
+There are 1-2 trains departing per hour during most weekdays, and the trip takes from 2 hours and 50 minutes to 3.5 hours.